agardnerIT/tracepusher/docs/reference/otel-col.md

+This page shows sample configuration and instructions for creating an OpenTelemetry Collector.

+Specifically, the `config.yaml` shows how to send traces to Dynatrace as a backend.

+If you need Dynatrace tenant, [click here to signup for a free trial](https://dynatrace.com/trial).

 ## Download Collector
 The Python script will generate and push a trace to an OpenTelemetry collector.
 So of course, you need one available.